RAMTEJPASELA/RAMTEJPASELA/README.md

 ## 🛠 **Notable Projects**

 ### ⚡**Design and Implementation of High-Frequency Weinberg DC-DC Converter for Satellite Power Systems**
-This project focused on developing a high-efficiency Weinberg DC-DC converter tailored for regulated power delivery in satellite and spacecraft systems.
-The converter was designed with closed-loop voltage control using a Type-II compensator to ensure tight voltage regulation, fast transient response, and space-grade reliability.
-Achieved a efficiency of 93% under nominal load conditions.
-Tools used include MATLAB, PSIM, and hardware prototyping techniques for system validation.
+As a Project Trainee at ISRO URSC, I designed and tested a Weinberg DC-DC converter for reliable power delivery in spacecraft systems.
+The converter used a dual-loop control scheme with a Type-II compensator to regulate output voltage and improve response to load changes.
+The design achieved high efficiency, stable operation, and consistent performance under varying input and load conditions, meeting space application requirements.

 ---